By Paul Wright

 Peter’s Website: http://peterjwalsh.com

-All above images used with permission of Peter J Walsh.
+All above images used with the kind permission of Peter J Walsh.

 Article by Paul Wright for British Culture Archive